NickTomazic/WizardMC/README.md

 ![alt text](http://i.imgur.com/VvsKyEA.png "Permissions")
 wizard.* - Grants you all the permissions below
-wizard.wand.use - Allows you to use the wands
+wizard.gui - Allows you to open the GUI wizard.wand.use - Allows you to use the wands
 wizard.outfit.use - Allows you to open the OutfitPacks